 SCED not having enough energy available to execute successfully.

-When Off-Line Generation Resource providing Non-Spin are the only reasonable option available to the Operator for resolving local issues.
+When Off-Line Generation Resource(s) and/or Load Resource(s) that are not Controllable Load Resource(s) providing Non-Spin are the only reasonable option(s) available to the Operator for resolving local issues.

 In each of these cases, the ERCOT operator will make the final decision and initiate the deployment.
 The ERCOT operator shall deploy Non-Spin in amounts sufficient to respond to the operational circumstances.
 This means that Non-Spin may be deployed partially over time or may be deployed in its entirety.
 If Non-Spin is deployed partially, it shall be deployed in increments of 100% of each Resource’s capacity.
 To support partial deployment, ERCOT shall, following the Day-Ahead Market (DAM), rank, for each hour of the Operating Day, the Resources supplying Non-Spin in an economic order based on DAM Settlement Point Prices.
 Partial Non-Spin deployment and recall decisions shall be based on each Resource’s economic cost order.
+When deploying Non-Spin, the Load Resources that are not Controllable Load Resources will be deployed after other Non-Spin from Off-Line Generation Resources.

 Non-Spin Deployment